Lessons from a Unicorn Digital Marketing Assistant Who Actually Does the Work

 I know this is a mental obstacle for a lot of people.
 New unicorn digital marketing assistants and VAs feel overwhelmed about how to get started with a digital portfolio.
 And that makes it even harder to pitch yourself to potential clients.

-That’s why I created a free 5-day challenge to help brand new and wanna-be virtual assistants.
+That’s why I created a 5-day challenge to help brand new and wanna-be virtual assistants.
 This is a kick-into-gear action plan to help you create an online digital media portfolio from scratch, even if you haven’t had your first client yet.

 Need the In-Demand Hard Skills to Build Your Online Portfolio?